 We called Mrs. Lucy in to try this device before bringing it into our practice.
 We had never heard of Votiva but I knew Dr. Cimikoski would never introduce anything into his practice that he doesn’t strongly believe in.
 After reviewing clinical studies and doing much-needed research, he was ready to have her try it.

 But before I tell you about her experience, let’s start with the basics…

 What is Votiva?

-Votiva is the latest FDA approved non-invasive device designed for women’s intimate health.
-It uses radio frequency energy to tighten the tissue responsible for embarrassing leaks.
+Votiva is the latest FDA-approved non-invasive device designed for women’s intimate health.
+It uses radiofrequency energy to tighten the tissue responsible for embarrassing leaks.
 It works in a similar way to other radio frequency devices that tighten tissues.
-Votiva FormaV addresses laxity of internal and external vaginal tissue using gentle thermal tissue remodeling.
-FractoraV is designed for external areas only such as the majoria labia and can address laxity and skin texture.
-Each uses a different hand held device.
+Votiva FormaV addresses the laxity of internal and external vaginal tissue using gentle thermal tissue remodeling.
+FractoraV is designed for external areas only such as the major labia and can address laxity and skin texture.
+Each uses a different handheld device.

 Votiva FormaV is very gentle and no topical anesthetic is needed.
-It can address the following issues: Looseness, dryness, decreased sensation, stress urinary incontinence, sexual dysfunction, and constipation.
-The FormaV treatment also helps to shrink and remodel the external vaginal tissue for a more rejuvenated appearance.
-The FormaV process promotes new collagen and elastin in the areas treated, which also includes increased blood flow to improve sensation.
+It can address the following issues: Looseness, dryness, decreased sensation, stress urinary incontinence, sensual dysfunction, and constipation.
+The formal treatment also helps to shrink and remodel the external vaginal tissue for a more rejuvenated appearance.
+The formal process promotes new collagen and elastin in the areas treated, which also includes increased blood flow to improve sensation.
 Plus it stimulates tightening of the vaginal canal (a real bonus if you have passed a few babies through)!